tanaka-hideya/steric-descriptors-alcohol/README.md

 ```

 ## Tutorial
-To facilitate the reproduction of the analysis workflow, interactive tutorial notebooks are provided:
+To facilitate the reproduction of the analysis workflow, tutorial notebooks are provided:
 - `tutorial/1_descriptor_generation.ipynb` (Typical runtime: ~15 minutes on a modern laptop)
 - `tutorial/2_model_evaluation.ipynb` (Typical runtime: ~10 minutes on a modern laptop)
 - `tutorial/3_visualization.ipynb` (Typical runtime: ~2 minutes on a modern laptop)